darklab8/fl-darkbot/docs/index.md

 - remove tag by `. base remove Research Station` or by `. base tags clear`

 Continue with [documentation there](https://darklab8.github.io/fl-darkbot/)

+# Permissions for running

+- Bot expects having sufficient permissions for its working, which is seeing the channel it works in, writing, editing, deleting msgs and reading msg history.
+[The default link](https://discord.com/api/oauth2/authorize?client_id=838460303581904949&permissions=207952&scope=bot) configured for permissions that should be enough in theory:
+    - Read Messages
+    - Send Messages
+    - Manage Messages
+    - Read Message History
+    - Mention everyone here and all roles
+    - Manage channels (Probably not needed permission)
+    - Add reactions (Just added for future if ever will be needed)

+- If default inviting link is not good enough, [use invite link as admin](https://discord.com/api/oauth2/authorize?client_id=838460303581904949&permissions=8&scope=bot)

 # Development specific stuff